fantasticmoose/OBS-Print-Progress/README.md

 - `name`: Friendly printer name shown on the overlay
 - `ip`: Printer API host (e.g., `printer1.local` or `192.168.x.x`)
 - `camera`: Optional; leave blank to auto-build `http://<ip>/webcam/?action=stream` so the IP is only entered once
+- `flipHorizontal` / `flipVertical`: Optional booleans to mirror/flip the camera stream if the raw feed is reversed
 - `updateInterval`: Poll rate in ms (default 2000)
 - `debug`: `true` to show debug info, `false` to hide